hazelcast/hazelcast-jet/site/docs/api/serialization.md

 }
 ```

-To make it auto-discoverable on startup you also need to add the file
+Hazelcast Jet uses the Java service discovery mechanism to find your
+serializer hook.
+You should create a JAR with the serializer hook and
+its dependent classes, and the JAR should have a file
-`META-INF/services/com.hazelcast.SerializerHook` with the following
+`META-INF/services/com.hazelcast.SerializerHook` with the
-content to the cluster classpath:
+fully-qualified name of the serializer hook class:

 ```text
 com.hazelcast.jet.examples.PersonSerializerHook
 ```

-Alternatively, you can add the following configuration to `hazelcast.yaml`:
+Alternatively, you can add the following configuration to
+`hazelcast.yaml`:

 ```yaml
 hazelcast: